Indellient/liftoff-modern-application-automation/README.md

 # Preparation

-You can choose to make use of existing Automate, Jenkins, and Vault infrastructure when following these examples (in which case, skip forward to "\<tool\> Setup" sections).
+You can choose to make use of existing Automate, Jenkins, and Vault infrastructure when following these examples (in which case, skip forward to the setup sections for each tool; [Vault](#3-vault-setup), [Jenkins](#4-jenkins-setup), and [Automate](#5-automate-setup)).
 If you need to stand up this infrastructure yourself, follow the infrastructure guide below.

 ## 0. Credentials